 They are able to apply their skills in the field of virtual reality (modeling, animation, real-time interaction, interfacing), they have a thorough understanding of innovation processes, and they are capable of managing a project and a team.

-Through its research component, the Master's program naturally provides solid practical and theoretical knowledge in scientific research methodology with a focus on emerging technologies:
+Given its research-oriented nature, the Master of Science program naturally provides students with a solid foundation of practical and theoretical knowledge in scientific research methodology, with a focus on emerging technologies:

 - produce a state-of-the-art scientific review, after understanding a scientific issue, through bibliographic research;